XoopsDocs/wgteams-tutorial/en/book/2admin_relations.md

 On the dashboard tab 'relations' you see a list of the existing relations with the settings.
 ![](../assets/2admin_relations_list.png)

+The ranking of the relations on user side can be changed by drag & drop.

 #### 2.4.2 Add/edit relations
 ![](../assets/2admin_relations_add.png)